 H-Club: is open to all varsity athletic letter winners including athletes, cheerleaders, and managers.
 H-Club traditionally sells T-shirts at state tournaments held in Huron to provide the club with funds.
 And, as needed, the group may provide fund-raising assistance for a school project.
 Their events throughout the year are for recognition of athletes.
-Mr. Rotert is the advisor.
+Mr. DeBoer is the advisor.

 HERO: is open to all juniors and seniors who are enrolled in the discovering foods course.
-The activity group has many fundraisers such as Halloween and Christmas cookie sales.
+The activity group has many fundraisers such as cookie sales.
 The discovering foods class also opens a restaurant which uses the HERO funds.
 This offers the students an opportunity to practice restaurant skills.
-Mrs. Engst is the advisor.
+Mrs. Rodacker is the advisor.

-- Key Club: is a service club affiliated with Kiwanis.
+Key Club: is a service club affiliated with Kiwanis.
 Key Club is open to all students who are interested in helping with community service projects.
-Mr. Hennrich is the advisor. - National Honor Society: In accordance with the national guidelines, junior and senior students are inducted into the National Honor Society.
+Mr. Hennrich is the advisor.

+National Honor Society: In accordance with the national guidelines, junior and senior students are inducted into the National Honor Society.
 Students must have a 3.5 GPA to qualify.
 Selection is based on their scholarship, character, leadership, and service.
 Juniors are eligible in the spring and seniors are eligible in the fall.
 Students do a variety of community projects throughout the year.
-Ms. VandenBerge is the advisor. - Pep Club: is open to all students enrolled at HHS.
+Ms. Munce is the advisor.

+Pep Club: is open to all students enrolled at HHS.
 The goal of this group is to increase school spirit and support for all of the extracurricular activities at HHS by displaying signs in the school, organizing themes for various spectator sports and organizing events during breaks of spectator sports.
 Additionally, this group demonstrates good sportsmanship called for the SDHSAA.
-Mrs. Stahly is the advisor. - Quiz Bowl: is open to all students enrolled at HHS.
+Mrs. Stahly is the advisor.

+Quiz Bowl: is open to all students enrolled at HHS.
 Students participate on 3-4 member teams and compete in a variety of knowledge and trivia contests with other schools in SD.
-Mrs. Brewer is the advisor. - Spanish Club: is open to any student enrolled in Spanish.
-Each year the group sponsors an orphan from Mexico.
-The group generally attends the Festival of Cultures at SDSU.
-The club has festivals to celebrate some Latin American holidays. - Student Council: is an elected group of students chosen to represent their class and the entire student body as well.
+Mrs. Brewer is the advisor.

+Spanish Club: is open to any student enrolled in Spanish.

+Student Council: is an elected group of students chosen to represent their class and the entire student body as well.
 To be placed on the ballot, candidates are required to gather the signatures of 20 classmates.
 They are responsible for making decisions that affect Huron High, organizing homecoming week, and setting up other various activities for students.
-Mrs. Fuchs, Mrs. Rubish, Mr. Radke, and Mr. Mittelstedt are advisors.
+Mrs. Fuchs, Mrs. Rubish, Mr. Mittelstedt, and Mr. Cutshaw are advisors.